This certificate has one stage, comprising 60 credits.

 Read the detailed learning outcomes here

-On completion of this undergraduate course, we'll award you the Graduate Certificate in Theoretical Statistics and Probability.
+On successfully completing this course, we’ll award you our Graduate Certificate in Theoretical Statistics and Probability.

 Recognition in your country